Felix (rapper): Other endorsements and brand deals

 In 2021, together with bandmates and fellow DanceRacha members Lee Know and Hyunjin, Felix endorsed the Earthbeat sneaker for Etro.

+Since August 2023, Felix has been Louis Vuitton's Global House Ambassador, anchoring fashion shows and seasonal campaigns.

 In February 2024, Felix modeled for Bulgari Parfum in a beauty pictorial for Vogue Korea.

 As part of Stray Kids, Felix has worked with brands including Clio, Nacific, and OHTNYC.

-In 2025, Felix became a face of the smartphone Samsung Galaxy S25 Edge.
+In 2025, Felix became a face of the smartphone Samsung Galaxy S25 Edge, and an ambassador of Spotify and Naver collaborative campaign.

+In 2026, Adidas appointed Felix to be its global icon and ambassador, and Lotte Chilsung's prebiotic soda Happiz chose him for the brand's first ambassador.

 Philanthropy

-In 2020, Felix began consistent donations and sponsorship for the international children's rights organization Save the Children.
-His contributions have made him a member of the charity's honors club.
+In 2020, Felix began consistent donations and sponsorship for the international children's rights organisation Save the Children.
+His contributions have made him a member of the charity's honours club.
 He also donated for the relief effort following the 2023 Turkey–Syria earthquakes.

 In 2023, he participated in the "Love Your W" campaign by W Korea to raise awareness about breast cancer.

 In January 2024, Felix donated to the Korean Committee for UNICEF to help Laotian children living with poor sanitation and nutrition, making him the youngest member of the UNICEF Honors Club.
 In February, Felix went to UNICEF's Laos project site and did volunteer work with his mother.
 In celebration of his birthday that year, he also donated to the UNICEF for nutrition and water sanitation support project of children in Laos and another to the World Vision for breakfast support project of underprivileged children in Korea.

-In recognition of all his philanthropic acts, Felix was appointed as UNICEF goodwill ambassador for Korea.
+In recognition of all his philanthropic acts, Felix was appointed as UNICEF Goodwill Ambassador for Korea.
 On 23 December, the Korean Committee for UNICEF announced that Felix would be joining the 'UNICEF Team' campaign with Kim Yuna, Kim Hye-soo, and Faker.

 To celebrate his birthday in 2025, Felix donated to Samsung Medical Center to support the treatment of children and adolescents, to UNICEF to fund the nutrition and water sanitation project in Laos, and to World Vision to support children in need of family care.

+Felix made the donations on his birthday in 2026, giving each to Samsung Medical Center to cover medical expenses for children and adolescents with cancer and Seoul National University Children’s Hospital to support children from vulnerable backgrounds, and each to Books International to support the creation and production of picture books in children’s native languages as part of cultural education and awareness programs using picture books as a medium and UNICEF Korea to be used for emergency relief efforts following severe flooding in Nepal.

 Personal life

-Felix is a keen amateur baker and has brought his homemade baked goods to a variety of shows and events for his bandmates, production staff, and fellow idols.
-He also enjoys playing video games, most notably Genshin Impact and League of Legends.